reble/llvm/sycl/doc/design/CommandGraph.md

 proposal.
 Memory operations will be supported subsequently by the current implementation starting with `memcpy`.

 Buffers and accessors are supported in a command-graph.
-Following restrictions are required to adapt buffers and their lifetime to a lazy work execution model:
+The following restrictions are required to adapt buffers and their lifetime to a lazy work execution model:

-- Lifetime of a buffer with host data will be extended by copying the underlying data.
+- The lifetime of a buffer with host data will be extended by copying the underlying data.
-- Host accessor on buffer that are used by a command-graph are prohibited.
+- Host accessors on buffers that are currently used by a command-graph are prohibited.
 - Copy-back behavior on destruction of a buffer is prohibited.

 ## Backend Implementation